 The human-animal bond people share with their companion animals is very important and can provide much needed support, comfort and companionship to people in these difficult times, so if possible people and their companion animals should stay together for the benefit of both.

-White is is possible for some domestic animals to be infected with SARS-CoV-2 from people, it appears that it is rare for domestic animals to become ill from the virus if they are infected and this has been mild illness only and, crucially, there is no evidence that domestic animals can transmit SARS-CoV-2 to people or that they are involved in the spread of COVID-19 [1–2, 4–7].
+While it is possible for some domestic animals to be infected with SARS-CoV-2 from people, it appears that it is unusual for domestic animals to become ill from the virus if they are infected and, crucially, there is no evidence that domestic animals can transmit SARS-CoV-2 to people or that they are involved in the spread of COVID-19 [1–2, 4–7].

 Summary of available evidence

 There are now many millions of cases globally of COVID-19 and, despite this, there have only been a small number of confirmed cases of pets, and captive or farmed wild animals testing positive for SARS-CoV-2.
 In all cases, it is thought that the source of the infection for these animals was one or more persons with confirmed or suspected COVID-19.
 Just a very small number of infected domestic animals have shown some mild signs of illness.

 There is no evidence of companion animals, livestock or wildlife in Australia being infected or becoming ill with SARS-CoV-2.